An alternate form of Merino-Mi\v{c}ka-M\"utze's approach to a combinatorial generation problem of Knuth: Middle-levels graphs and necklace graphs

 {\bf Centroids:} Given a (rooted or plane) tree $T$, the {\it potential} $\phi(a)$ of a vertex $a$ of $T$ is the sum of the distances from $a$ to $V(T)$.
 The {\it potential} $\phi(T)$ of $T$ is $\phi(T)=$min$\{\phi(a);a\in V(T)\}$.
-A {\it centroid} of $T$ is an $a\in V(T)$ with $\phi(a)=\phi(T)$. \cite{mmm} mentions that: {\bf(i)} a centroid of $T$ is a vertex whose removal splits $T$ into subtrees with at most $\frac{|V(T)|}{2}$ vertices each; and proves in \cite[Lemma 3]{mmm} that: {\bf(ii)} $T$ has either one centroid or two adjacent centroids; if $|E(T))|$ is even, then $T$ has just one centroid.
+A {\it centroid} of $T$ is an $a\in V(T)$ with $\phi(a)=\phi(T)$.
+Merino, Mi\v{c}ka and M\"utze \cite{mmm}: {\bf(i)} mention that a centroid of $T$ is a vertex whose removal splits $T$ into subtrees with at most $\frac{|V(T)|}{2}$ vertices each; {\bf(ii)} prove in \cite[Lemma 3]{mmm} that $T$ has either one centroid or two adjacent centroids, and that if $|E(T))|$ is even, then $T$ has just one centroid.

 \begin{lemma} \cite[Lemma 4]{mmm} Let $T\in PT_n$ with $n\ge 1$ edges.
 Then, $\lambda(T)|2n$.
 If $T$ has a unique centroid, then $\lambda(T)$ is even; else, $\lambda(T) = 2n$ if $n$ is even, and $\lambda(T)\in\{n,2n\}$ if $n$ is odd.
 For $n\ge 4$ and any even divisor $k$ of $2n$, or for $k=n$, there is $T\in PT_n$ with $\lambda(T) = k$. \end{lemma}